SDPB Arts

 It's very simple music.

-So it's just, and some of it's really old music.
+And some of it's really old music.

 And so it's just weird.

-And so I know a few times they put my drawing in the case, the glass case in the hall.
+And so, I know a few times they put my drawing in the case, the glass case in the hall.

-In high school, I took all the art I could take.
+I took all the art I could take.

-I didn't take any home ec.
+I didn't take any home.

 I wanted to be in the art room.